ondrolexa/pypsbuilder/docs/tutorial.rst

     optional arguments:
       -h, --help            show this help message and exit -f, --filled          filled contours
+      -o, --out             highlight out line for given phase --nosplit             controls whether the underlying contour is removed or not
-      --step STEP           contour step
+      -b, --bulk            show bulk composition on figure --step STEP           contour step
       --ncont NCONT         number of contours
       --colors COLORS       color for all levels